nextcloud/encryption-recovery-tools/end-to-end-encryption/README.md

 All configuration values can alternatively be provided through environment variables and superseed the information provided within the script.
 Lists like `EXTERNAL_STORAGES` and `USER_MNEMONICS` must be provided as space-separated strings.

-It is possible to provide more than one password per user through `USER_MNEMONICS` in case you have several mnemonics and do not know which of them is correct.
+It is possible to provide more than one mnemonic per user through `USER_MNEMONICS` in case you have several mnemonics and do not know which of them is correct.
 All of them will be tried out.

 ## Execution